wrought/wireless-networking-in-the-developing-world/wndw.md

--   •As the temperature is reduced, the useful life of the battery increases.
+-   As the temperature is reduced, the useful life of the battery increases.
 But if the temperature is too low, you run the the risk of freezing the electrolyte.
 The freezing temperature depends on the density of the solution, which is also related to the state of